RPi-Distro/pi-gen/README.md

    enhancements, etc.  This is a base desktop system, with some development tools installed.

  - Stage 4, complete Raspbian system.
-More development tools, large packages like LibreOffice, email, sonic-pi, wolfram-engine, etc.  All the things.
+More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi and wolfram-engine, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.